 You also have the capability of software features such as limiting the height and speed that the drone can fly, which is great for beginners.
 Frequent updates also suggest that the progress is something you will notice with every subsequent update.

 Secondly, it is quite versatile since many people have tweaked and modded this to their own liking.
 Not only can you change the controller, you can also change the propellers and repair the entire drone on your own without any specialized equipment if you have the skills.

 This allows many people to save the trouble of sending it to a service center.
 This comes in handy when we take into consideration that the service center just doesn’t do repairs on a damaged drone (this is a complaint many people have had).

-Lastly, there are a few minor unique features such as fisheye lens for excellent stabilization, 5 GHz Wi-Fi support for better frequency response and range, replaceable high-capacity battery support and so on.
+Lastly, there are a few minor unique features such as a fisheye lens for excellent stabilization, 5 GHz Wi-Fi support for better frequency response and range, replaceable high-capacity battery support and so on.

 Similar models or main competitors

 This drone is quite amazing in terms of design.
 The 3K carbon fiber body, painted all black, gives it a very stylish and nice look but aside from that it can tank a lot of damage.
 This is due to the carbon fiber body that makes it resistant to a lot of damage in comparison to plastic.
 The use of carbon fiber also keeps the drone fairly light.